100% sell out shows in the year after launch

-Our aim was to create a sense of mystery and wonder, and to reveal only enough to reassure potential customers that the show is about excitement and fun rather than anything more sinister.
+Photography was key to establishing Luke’s brand too.
+Our aim was to create a sense of mystery and wonder, and to reveal only enough to reassure potential customers that the show is about excitement and fun, rather than anything more sinister.

-Built to load fast and drive users straight into a sale, the site also works to showcase Luke’s brand and establish a sense of anticipation through photography, and written and video content.
+We kept the website simple: a single page with subtle points of interest including animation.
+Built to load fast and drive users straight to a sale, the site also works to showcase Luke’s brand and establish a sense of anticipation through photography, and written and video content.

 The visual brand we created mirror’s Luke’s own inimitable style.
-This show is a thousand miles from the red velvet and rhinestones that magic and mind-reading have been known for.
-Instead, the monochrome palette with subtle touches of faded gold sits stylishly alongside ornate serif typography, reminiscent of those
+This show is a thousand miles from the red velvet and rhinestones aesthetic that magic and mind-reading are known for.
+Instead, the monochrome palette with subtle touches of faded gold sits stylishly alongside ornate serif typography, reminiscent of those old-fashioned bars that inspired Luke’s original idea.